Fatigue is one of the more unpleasant

 most white and green teas contain caffeine).
 It takes about 6 hours for

-your body to clear the caffeine from your system.
+your body to clear the caffeine

 - Chocolate (contains caffeine too)